 In photography, the flaws are external: they refuse to stay stuck inside a silly old artist sitting there.
 The flaws flow between the glow-y outer world and the artist, ruddy in pursuit.
 They recline in the shutter and nap while the sun falls into place and the soul roils.
 Photographs like Amiko Li’s—gilded tableaux of pure delightful uncertainty, compass roses of uncertain delight—hold tight to life in its brightest corridor; the overt darkness of the camera’s eye.

-If you’re interested, you can preorder the Maiden Voyage book on Li’s website.
+If you’re interested, you can order the Maiden Voyage book on Li’s website.

 Tim Davis received his B.A. from Bard College and his M.F.A. from Yale University.
 His writings are published in catalog essays and magazines such as Cabinet, Bomb, Aperture and Blind Spot.
 His work is in the collections of The Metropolitan Museum of Art, The Whitney Museum of American Art, The Guggenheim Museum, and The Walker Art Center, among many others.
 He currently teaches in the photography program at Bard College.